Florida — Is the legalization of marijuana starting to lead to more traffic fatalities?

 The Washington study, conducted by the AAA Foundation for Traffic Safety, found a doubling over the course of one year in the number of drivers involved in fatal accidents who had THC in their system.
 THC is the active chemical found in marijuana.

 In 2013, drivers in 40 of the state’s 436 fatal crashes had THC in their system.
 In 2014, the number increased to 85 drivers in 462 fatal accidents.
 Washington legalized marijuana in 2012.
+The best auto accident injury lawyer in the area says that many of the car accident cases have been provoked due to the influence of THC, even though many have been the driver’s fault they still have been able to get a compensation due to certain health conditions that they get treated with Cannabis.

 Even as he cautions against leaping to conclusions, Janjic says it is important that concerns raised by the study be addressed.